 From Sep 1837 to Mar 1841, Paynter missed 315 of 1,220 roll call votes, which is 25.8%.
-This is better than the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
+This is on par with the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|